Fishes

 |

-Discover what 160 species of marine and freshwater fish tell us about the creative power of nature: the wels catfish (48 kg) from river Nemunas, sea horses and pipefishes, little sharks and freshwater species that breed in the sea; examine the sucker-like mouth of the lamprey and the smile of the northern pike.
-The main collector and curator of this collection is E. Bukelskis.
+Discover what 160 species of marine and freshwater fish tell us about the creative power of nature: the wels catfish (48 kg) from the Nemunas River, sea horses and pipefishes, little sharks, and freshwater species that breed in the sea; examine the sucker-like mouth of the lamprey and the smile of the northern pike.
+The central collector and curator of this collection is E. Bukelskis.

 Amphibians and Reptiles

-The collection of amphibians and reptiles reflect the colorfulness of the local fauna and acquaint us a number of species from the entire world.
+The collection of amphibians and reptiles reflects the local fauna's colorfulness and introduces us to several species from around the world.
 More abundant are reptiles from Middle Asia, but the most amazing stories lie under some specimens.
-For example, E. Eichwald bought a crocodile scull from the Memphis pyramid.
-L. H. Bojanus here produced the famous work on the anatomy of turtles “Anatome Testudinis Europaeae”.
+For example, E. Eichwald bought a crocodile skull from the Memphis pyramid.
+L. H. Bojanus here produced the famous work on the anatomy of turtles, “Anatome Testudinis Europaeae”.

 Mammals